Ruchi797/Uber-Trip-Analysis/README.md

 This project analyzes Uber trip patterns in New York City and builds data-driven insights for demand forecasting.
 It includes data cleaning, exploratory analysis, and visualizations to understand how demand changes by time, day, and month.

+## 📌 Project Summary

+This project focuses on analyzing and forecasting Uber trip demand in New York City using real-world taxi trip data.
+It aims to understand rider behavior, uncover demand patterns, and provide insights that can help with driver allocation, pricing strategies, and operational planning.

+The analysis covers:

+- Cleaning and preparing 4.5M+ trip records
+- Exploring trip volumes across hours, days, and months
+- Identifying demand hotspots and peak time windows
+- Visualizing patterns through charts and heatmaps
+- Understanding seasonality and usage trends

 ## 📂 Repository Structure

 ## 📊 Project Overview